REQUEST FOR REASONS

 When to request?

-When the taxpayer does not have sufficient information to formulate an objection, then he/she must request reasons for the assessment raised.
+The previous article explained how the Notice of Objections process works.
+When the taxpayer does not have sufficient information to formulate an objection, then he/she should first of all request reasons for the assessment raised.

 How long do you have?